_____ o0o _____

 Some of these creatures create exceptionally complex social structures that in many ways mirror the world of human beings.

 Question..
 I've noticed there is quite a bit of wondrous science/life in your images?
 Is there an impetus for this?

 RSC: I am fascinated by nature.
 I was always the kid who looked under rocks and brought home every kind of living thing as a “pet” … Spiders, earwigs.
 There wasn’t all that much in the city.
 We had the old San Francisco Garter snakes, one of the most beautiful of that species.
-Now on the point of extinction I believe.
+Now near extinction*.
 I brought home crabs from the docks, salamanders from the gardens.
 I suppose I loved all this because I had so little access to it.
 I used to fish in the sewer grates with a stick, string and bent pin, (poor worms!)
 I felt bites too! (in my vivid imagination of course) When I was 5, my father bought a boat.
 It was something you could take out into the ocean.
 I recall those dawn fishing trips were filled with the happy anticipation of sea monsters!
 We brought some up to!
 I would gaze down into the deep water of the ocean imagining all sorts of things.
 The real things I saw out there were enough to stoke the fires of my imagination for many life times!
 Every time we went out there I would see something amazing!
 My fascination with sea life was created thus.
-We only had that boat for 2 years, but these were formative years for my young brain.
+We only had that boat fora few years, but these were formative years for my young brain.
 I suppose my fascination with painting the life forms that I do comes from a wish to go back to those wonderful days on my childhood.

 Question..
 What materials, specific brand of paint/glue/pencil do you prefer to use?
 A favorite?
 And why?